xtdb/xtdb-tutorial/2-put-transactions.nextjournal.md

 ## Choose your path:

-- **You have your manifest** :
+- **You have your manifest**:
-    - *You have permission to land, continue to the space port.*
+    - *You have permission to land, continue to the spaceport.*

-- **You do not have your manifest** :
+- **You do not have your manifest**:
     - *You do not have permission to land.
 You can either return to [Earth](https://nextjournal.com/xtdb-tutorial/getting-started-with-xtdb), or continue at your own risk.*

-# Space Port
+# Spaceport

 As you circle the dwarf planet to land, you have a quick read of your xtdb manual.
 You know you will be using the `put` operation a lot for this assignment and although you used the operation to add your manifest before you left, you think it is a good idea to brush up on your knowledge.

 > Currently there are only four transaction operations in xtdb: put, delete, match and evict.
 >